List of multilingual presidents of the United States: George W. Bush

 George W. Bush speaks some Spanish and has delivered speeches in the language.
 His speeches in Spanish have had English interspersed throughout.
 During his first campaign for the presidency in 2000, some news outlets reported that he was fluent in the language, though a campaign spokeswoman and others described him as having conversational proficiency rather than being "completely fluent."

 Barack Obama

 From the age of six through ten (1967–1971), Barack Obama lived in Jakarta, Indonesia and attended local Indonesian-language schools.
 He reportedly was able to exchange greetings and "pleasantries" in "fluent Indonesian" with Indonesia's then-president and others.
 During a White House interview with an Indonesian journalist, he remarked that he "used to be fluent" in Indonesian but that he had not been able to use it much as an adult.
-During his 2008 presidential campaign, while promoting foreign-language education in the U.S., Obama said, "I don't speak a foreign language.
+During his 2008 presidential campaign, while promoting foreign-language education in the U.S., Obama quipped to the audience, "I don't speak a foreign language.
 It's embarrassing!"
+However during his state visit to Indonesia in 2010, Obama displayed his Indonesian language in his speech at University of Indonesia.